FreeCAD/FreeCAD-documentation/wiki/FreeCAD_API.md

 #### <img src="images/Type_enum.svg" style="width:16px;"> Rotation

+Base.Rotation class.

 A Rotation using a quaternion.

-				The Rotation object can be created by:
-				-- an empty parameter list
-				-- a Rotation object
-				-- a Vector (axis) and a float (angle)
+The following constructors are supported:

+Rotation()
+Empty constructor.

+Rotation(rotation)
+Copy constructor.

+Rotation(Axis, Radian)
+Rotation(Axis, Degree)
+Define from an axis and an angle (in radians or degrees according to the keyword).
+Axis : Base.Vector
+Radian : float
+Degree : float

+Rotation(vector_start, vector_end)
-				-- two Vectors (rotation from/to vector)
+Define from two vectors (rotation from/to vector). vector_start : Base.Vector
+vector_end : Base.Vector

+Rotation(angle1, angle2, angle3)
+Define from three floats (Euler angles) as yaw-pitch-roll in XY'Z'' convention. angle1 : float angle2 : float angle3 : float

+Rotation(seq, angle1, angle2, angle3)
-				-- three floats (Euler angles) as yaw-pitch-roll in XY'Z'' convention -- one string and three floats (Euler angles) as euler rotation of a given type.
-Call toEulerSequence() for supported sequence types.
+Define from one string and three floats (Euler angles) as Euler rotation of a given type.
+Call toEulerSequence() for supported sequence types. seq : str angle1 : float angle2 : float angle3 : float

+Rotation(x, y, z, w)
+Define from four floats (quaternion) where the quaternion is specified as: q = xi+yj+zk+w, i.e. the last parameter is the real part. x : float y : float z : float w : float

+Rotation(dir1, dir2, dir3, seq)
-				-- four floats (Quaternion) where the quaternion is specified as: q=xi+yj+zk+w, i.e. the last parameter is the real part -- three vectors that define rotated axes directions + an optional 3-characher string of capital letters 'X', 'Y', 'Z' that sets the order of importance of the axes (e.g., 'ZXY' means z direction is followed strictly, x is used but corrected if necessary, y is ignored).
+Define from three vectors that define rotated axes directions plus an optional 3-characher string of capital letters 'X', 'Y', 'Z' that sets the order of importance of the axes (e.g., 'ZXY' means z direction is followed strictly, x is used but corrected if necessary, y is ignored). dir1 : Base.Vector dir2 : Base.Vector dir3 : Base.Vector seq : str

+Rotation(matrix)
+Define from a matrix rotation in the 4D representation. matrix : Base.Matrix

+Rotation(*coef)
+Define from 16 or 9 elements which represent the rotation in the 4D matrix representation or in the 3D matrix representation, respectively. coef : sequence of float